-The following chart reports the Town's total net position balances from fiscal year 2004-2013.
+The following chart reports the Town's total net position balances from fiscal year 2005-2014.

-Note over the last ten years, the total net position has increased by \$33,380,971.
-The major increase in fiscal year 2005 relates to the retroactive reporting of infrastructure.
+Note over the last ten years, the total net positions have increased \$5,484,542.

-Current assets in governmental activities and business-type activities increased in fiscal year September 30, 2013.
-Cash for governmental activities and business-type activities increased \$807,415 and \$46,412, respectively.
+Current assets in governmental activities and business-type activities increased in fiscal year September 30, 2014.
+Cash and investments for governmental activities and business-type activities increased \$493,309 and \$137,463, respectively.

 The Town continues to maintain high current ratios.
 The current ratio compares current assets to current liabilities and is an indication of the ability to pay current obligations.
-The current ratio for governmental activities is 5.4 to 1 as compared to 4.6 to 1 at September 30, 2012.
-The current ratio for business-type activities is 6.7 to 1 as compared to 3.6 to 1 at September 30, 2012.
-Overall, the total current ratio at September 30, 2013 improved to 5.5 to 1 as compared to 4.5 to 1 at September 30, 2012.
-The increase was primarily due to a partial refinance of \$2.4 million of Series 2001 revenue bonds with the Florida Municipal Loan Council (FMLC) that generated \$320,700 in current cash from present value interest savings with another financial institution and without increasing long-term liabilities during fiscal year end 2013.
+The current ratio for governmental activities is 4.8 to 1 as compared to 5.4 to 1 at September 30, 2013.
+The current ratio for business-type activities is 5.6 to 1 as compared to 6.7 to 1 at September 30, 2013.
+Overall, the total current ratio at September 30, 2014 decreased to 4.8 to 1 as compared to 5.5 to 1 at September 30, 2013.
+The decrease was primarily due to an increase in accounts payable and accrued liabilities pertaining to capital project construction in progress as of fiscal year end.

 The Town reported positive balances in net position for both governmental and business-type activities.
-During 2013, net position increased \$1,303,844 and \$91,961 for governmental activities and business-type activities, respectively.
-The Town's overall financial position improved during fiscal year 2013.
+During 2014, net position increased \$429,679 and \$102,495 for governmental activities and business-type activities, respectively.
+The Town's overall financial position improved during fiscal year 2014.
 The Town remains in a strong financial position within an overall improving economy.

-Note that approximately 90.6% of the governmental activities' total assets are tied up in capital assets.
+Note that approximately 89.4% of the governmental activities' total assets are tied up in capital assets.
 The Town uses these capital assets to provide services to its citizens.
 The business-type activities do not have capital assets.
-By combining governmental activities with business-type activities, the Town has invested approximately 89.9% of its total assets in capital assets, as presented in the government-wide statement of net position.
+By combining governmental activities with business-type activities, the Town has invested approximately 88.5% of its total assets in capital assets, as presented in the government-wide statement of net position.